Zydeco Louisiana Iris Garden

 The best way to avoid rust is to remove and discard withered leaves.
 Rust is a soil borne fungus, and if infected leaves are not permitted to decay in the garden, the life cycle of the fungus is disrupted.
 Stands of Iris fulva in the wild are often infested with rust.
 This is not due to gardeners who applied too much nitrogen, but rather by their unavailability to clean up and dispose of the infected foliage.

 Snails and slugs may climb up the scapes and disfigure a bloom, particularly under conditions of high humidity and rainfall.
-Some growers use a commercial snail bait and others use saucers of beer.
+Some growers use a commercial snail bait and others set out saucers of beer.
 Snails are not a problem of sufficient severity that most do anything about it at all.
 Those who grow irises for entry in shows may be the exception.